tatianegercina/FinTech/01-Lesson-Plans/05-APIs/1/LessonPlan.md

 * Discuss their opinions regarding using the Python `requests` library to make API calls instead of Postman.

-* Identify one advantage of using Python `requests` library over using Postman.
+* Identify one advantage of using the Python `requests` library over using Postman.

 **Answer** The `requests` library allows API calls to be made in-line with the rest of the code and processing.
 Postman requires users to transition from one development environment to another.